MichaelCurrin/auto-commit-msg/README.md

 # Auto Commit Message ⚙️🧙‍♂️ ✉️
-> VS Code extension to write commit messages for you
+> A VS Code extension that writes commit messages for you

 <!-- Badges generated with https://michaelcurrin.github.io/badge-generator/#/ -->